sliding scale ticket model

 ** Expendable Income might mean you are able to buy coffee or tea at a shop, go to the movies or a concert, buy new clothes, books, and similar items each month, etc.

-$85 Ticket (true cost price) I am comfortable and able to meet all of my basic* needs.
+$90-100 Sliding Scale Ticket (true cost price): I am comfortable and able to meet all of my basic* needs.
 I may have some debt, but it does not prohibit attainment of basic needs.
 I own my home, or I rent a higher-end property.
 I own/ lease a car, or I can always afford public and private transport.
 I am employed, or do not need to work to meet my needs.
 I have regular access to healthcare.
 I have access to financial savings.
 I have an expendable** income.
 I can afford vacations or to take time off.

-$60 - 35 Sliding Scale Ticket (added support price) I am able to meet my basic* needs.
+$60-85 Sliding Scale Ticket: I am able to meet my basic* needs.
 I may have some debt, but it does not prohibit attainment of basic needs.
 I own my home, or I rent a property.
 I own/lease a car, or I can afford public and private transport.
 I am employed or self employed.
 I have access to healthcare.
 I have access to some financial savings.
 I have some expendable** income.
 I can take a vacation without financial burden.

 -